webysther/jellyfin-sdk-python/README.md

     os.getenv("API_KEY")
 )

-api.user.libraries
+api.users.libraries

 > ValueError: User ID is not set.
 Use the 'of(user_id)' method to set the user context.

-api.user.of('f674245b84ea4d3ea9cf11').libraries
+api.users.of('f674245b84ea4d3ea9cf11').libraries

 # works also with the user name
-api.user.of('niels').libraries
+api.users.of('niels').libraries

 # when using 'of' the attribute of dataclasses
 # user and user_view can be accessed directly
-api.user.of('niels').id
+api.users.of('niels').id
 ```

 ### List all items